fluiddyn/fluidimage/README.rst

   * able to use GPU

+  * parallel, asynchronous, distributed

-  * parallel, running on cluster
+  * running on cluster

 - GUI (Qt)